drtamarojgreen/quanta_tissu/docs/tissdb_plan.md

 ### Task 1.4: TissQL Parser for Basic SELECT
 *   **Sub-tasks**:
     1. Define a formal grammar (e.g., in EBNF) for a subset of TissQL: `SELECT <fields> FROM <collection> WHERE <field> = <value>`.
-    2. Use a parser generator tool (e.g., ANTLR, Bison/Flex) to generate the parser code from the grammar.
+    2. Implement a parser from the grammar.
     3. The parser must produce a simple Abstract Syntax Tree (AST) representing the query.
     4. Implement a basic query executor that walks the AST and performs a full collection scan, filtering documents based on the `WHERE` clause.
 *   **Acceptance Criteria**: